College of Health Solutions policies

 If a student is placed on academic warning or probation, they receive communication from the college indicating next steps and requirements.

-Students on academic probation receive an advising hold and are required to complete the academic refresher course UNI 220 Mindset Connections.
+Students on academic probation receive an advising hold and are required to complete the academic refresher course UNI 220: Mindset Connections.
 UNI 220 appears on the student's DARS as a graduation requirement.

 Continuing probation

-Students are placed on continuing probation when their cumulative GPA is below 2.00 for two consecutive semesters but they have shown academic progress and have not earned lower than a "C" (2.00) in any course in the most recent semester.
+Students are placed on continuing probation when their cumulative GPA is below 2.00 for two consecutive semesters but they have shown academic progress and have not earned lower than a "C" (2.00) in any course in their most recent semester.

 Disqualification

 Students are disqualified from the College of Health Solutions and ASU if their cumulative GPA remains lower than 2.00 for two consecutive semesters after they have been placed on probation.
 Students who are disqualified cannot enroll in classes at ASU for a minimum of two semesters (fall and spring).
 Disqualified students may take courses during the summer to raise their GPA; however, this does not guarantee reinstatement for the following fall semester.
-Disqualified students must apply for readmission or reinstatement for the semester they wish to return to the university.
+Disqualified students must apply for readmission or reinstatement for the semester in which they wish to return to the university.
 The college does not reinstate students into any major that prepares students for professional school or professional credentialing, nor does the college reinstate students into majors in which they have twice failed to complete a required course at ASU.

 eAdvisor tracking